VinayKrMittal/Assignment/README.md

 # Installation Steps:
     1. clone project in system
     2. cd inside Assignment
-    3. If you have angular cli installed globally run : ng serve
+    3. If you have angular cli installed globally then run : ng serve
-    4. If not installed then install first by: npm install -g @angular/cli , repeat step 3.
+    4. If not installed then install first by: npm install -g @angular/cli and repeat step 3.

 # Project Credentials
    ### Username: vinay , Password: vinay